Jhusi: History

 An archeological site near the confluence of the Ganges and Yamuna rivers yielded a carbon-14 dating of 7106 BCE to 7080 for its Neolithic levels.
-Historically, Jhusi was known as Prathisthan Puram.
+Historically, Jhusi was known as Pratishthanpur.

 The town's name is said to originate from the Hindi word jhulasna, meaning to scorch.
 According to legend, a king named Harbonga caused an "upheaval on the earth", leading to the city's destruction by fire.